sash20m/react-native-xportal/README.md

       throw new Error(error.message);
 }
 ```
-Provides the ability to watch a any transaction's status after it was sent to the MultiversX blockchain.
+Provides the ability to watch any transaction's status after it was sent to the MultiversX blockchain.

 #### Account Information